 We encourage the Forest Service to limit thinning so that ground temperatures do not increase.
 The John Muir Project paper “Fuel Reduction Logging Increases Wildfire Intensity” shows that thinning in some areas can increase fire severity and tree mortality.
 This is due to higher ground temperature and increased wind speed in thinned areas.
 Forests that burned at high-severity had lower, not higher, pre-fire tree densities and biomass.

 This paper also had numerous studies stating that the only way that has been documented and proven to protect homes from fire is " home-hardening and defensible space pruning within 100 to 200 feet of homes."
-Also, "A modest additional benefit came from prescribed burns less than 1641 feet from homes."
+Also, "A modest additional benefit came from prescribed burns less than 1,641 feet from homes."

 Additionally, with the climate becoming hotter and drier, stands that have been severely burned do not come back in pines.
 These stand replacing fires result in the loss of pines because they cannot regrow in hotter and drier conditions.
 The area becomes scrub oak and mostly nonnative grasses, which are also highly flammable.
 Tom Swetnam and others from the Laboratory of Tree Ring Research at the University of Arizona have predicted a 50% stand change from trees to shrubs in the Gila National Forest by 2050.
 Actions that result in increased drying of the land and vulnerability to fire should be avoided.